benponline/Run-SpeedTest/README.md

 # Run-SpeedTest

-This script measures the download and upload speeds a computer has from the interent.
+This script measures the download and upload speeds a computer has to the internet.
 It downloads the Ookla SpeedTest application, runs it, and returns an object with the results of the speed test.

 This script creates a directory at the location that it is run from to store the application and some other files that are generated.
 The script deletes this diectory at its completion.